What if I only want to sell some of my payments? in Chesterfield County, Virginia

 In Chesterfield County, Virginia, this process must be handled through the Chesterfield County Circuit Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Va.
 Code Ann. §§ 59.1-475 to 59.1-485 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-From here, the answer to "What if I only want to sell some of my payments? " in Chesterfield County is influenced by both the state's legal framework under Va.
+From here, "What if I only want to sell some of my payments? " in Chesterfield County follows Va.

 Code Ann. §§ 59.